Nuke User Guide v2.1

 edc <category name> -m <module code> { -c <new category name> -p <new priority> }

-You need to enter at least one of new category name and new priority.
-If both are omitted, an error message would be shown! 😫
+.
+If both are omitted, an error message would be shown! 😫 Similar to

-In addition, similar to all the priority attribute in Nuke, the new priority must be between 0 and 20 inclusive.
+must be between 0 and 20 inclusive.

 Example Usage